Unaccompanied Asylum Seeking Children (Legal Advice and Appeals) Bill [HL]

 Description

-This bill makes two key changes to existing legislation:
+This bill makes two key changes to existing laws:

 Legal Advice

-It mandates the Secretary of State to provide legal advice to unaccompanied asylum-seeking children as soon as a public authority encounters them.
-This advice must include access to Level 3 immigration advisors (registered with the Office of the Immigration Services Commissioner) who can advise on asylum claims and represent children at the First-Tier Immigration Tribunal.
+It mandates the Secretary of State to provide legal advice to unaccompanied asylum-seeking children promptly upon initial contact with any public authority.
+This advice must include access to Level 3 immigration advisors (registered with the Office of the Immigration Services Commissioner and able to represent clients at the First-Tier Immigration Tribunal).
 The government will cover the associated fees and costs.

 Appeal Deadlines